inzilico/tagSNP/README.md

 The files prefix.ld, prefix.ld.h5 and prefix.map will be created at the same folder as imput file. prefix.map contains the list of rs IDs with genomic coordinates extracted from prefix.vcf file.

 * **plot-hist.R** plot the histogram of MAF (minor allele frequencies) counted with [Plink 1.9](https://www.cog-genomics.org/plink/) --freq argument.

+## Use cases

+The scripts in this repo were applied in the following researches:

+Khvorykh, G., Khrunin, A., Filippenkov, I., Stavchansky, V., Dergunova, L., Limborska, S. A Workflow for Selection of Single Nucleotide Polymorphic Markers for Studying of Genetics of Ischemic Stroke Outcomes.
+Genes 2021, 12, 328. https://doi.org/10.3390/genes12030328